 I only attend home births if there is no cigarette smoking indoors.

-Outside of Palm Beach County, I accept clients on a case by case basis and charge an additional travel fee.
+Outside of Palm Beach County, I can rarely accept clients on a case by case basis, and charge an additional travel fee.

 - demonstrating a massage trick for your spouse or partner to try with you

 - wrapping a rebozo around your hips to try to shimmy your baby into a more favorable position.